charlesigboanugo/what-happens-when/README.rst

 * If the local/ISP DNS server does not have it, then a recursive search is requested and that flows up the list of DNS servers until the SOA is reached, and if found an answer is returned.
+* Once the IP address is resolved, it is cached at various levels (browser cache, operating system cache, DNS resolver cache) to speed up future lookups.

 Opening of a socket
 -------------------